AGProjects/sylk-mobile/README.md

 yarn react-native run-android
 ```

+To see the logs of the attached Android device:

+adb logcat '*:W'.

 ### Debugging

 Install https://reactnative.dev/docs/debugging#react-developer-tools

 Shake the device and touch Debug.

+In XCode enable debugger:

+Product -> Scheme -> Edit -> Run -> Build Configuration -> Debug

 ### Running on the iOS Device